 Boost Your Body with B12, D, and Calcium

 It is crucial for everyone on a vegan diet plan to take a B-12 supplement.
-It is the one nutrient that a modern plant-based diet inherently lacks.
-For an explanation of why this is the case, read this post.
+B12 is the one nutrient that a modern plant-based diet inherently lacks.
 Vitamin D is another nutrient that we need to pay particular attention to, especially if you do not spend a lot of time in the sun with much of your skin exposed.
 Eating vegan dairy substitutes and cereals that are D-Fortified is one way to make sure you are getting the recommended amount.
 If this is not happening, or is inconsistent, a supplement may be necessary.
 Calcium is one other nutrient that we simply need to be aware of in our diets.
 If you are not eating a large amount of dark leafy greens, soybeans, &/or fortified vegan foods, there is a good chance you are lacking sufficient calcium intake and need to supplement when going vegan.